artem-harbour/kameo/README.md

 # Kameo

-Kameo is a toolkit for creating and rendering interactive web forms within rich text content, based on ProseMirror.
+Kameo is a toolkit for creating and rendering interactive web forms in rich text.
+Based on [ProseMirror](https://prosemirror.net/).

 ## Screenshot